 The history of Audio T

 Audio T was started by John Bartlett in 1966.
 Originally called Audio Technica it rapidly dropped the "echnica" when the Japanese company of the same name appeared.
+John negotiated a good fee for giving up Technica.
 Nothing ever replaced it!

-In September 2008 we merged with like-minded companies, Audio Excellence and Practical Hi-Fi.
-Now with 17 physical stores and our online store we are able to offer our goods and services to customers across the United Kingdom.
+In September 2008 Audio T merged with like-minded companies, Audio Excellence and Practical Hi-Fi.
+Now with 14 physical stores and an online store Audio T is able to offer its goods and services to customers across the United Kingdom.